rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 ## Speed acceleration

-Before starting any quest, it would be practical to spend less time exploring the island because we do not have any way to fly or teleport.
+Before starting any quest, it would be practical to spend less time exploring the island because we do not have any way to fly nor teleport.
 Since flying is not possible (at least not easily) and teleporting is limited by the Travel System (see below), an easy solution would be to increase our moving speed.
 By searching on *Player* in the symbols, we find a `Player::GetSprintMultiplier` function.

 ![Player search](/assets/images/pwn-adventure/sprint-search.png)